joannakl/cs102/labs/lab11.markdown

 <main markdown="1" class="lab">

-## BSTs, AVL Trees, and Binary Heaps
+## BSTs, Binary Heaps, Graphs, Hash Tables, ...

 ### Part 1 Solving Problems

 #### Problem 1

-Hackerearth is one of the websites on which you can test your skills of solving problems.
-For this problem, go to https://www.hackerearth.com/practice/data-structures/trees/binary-search-tree/practice-problems/algorithm/monk-and-his-friends/  and try to solve the _Monk and His Friends_ problem.
-Make sure to read the instructions carefully and understand the sample input and output for the problem before you start coding.

-Write your code on your computer or in an Ed workspace shared by your group members, so that you do not lose it in case the website reloads.

-HINT: you should use [`TreeSet<E>`](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/TreeSet.html) class in this problem.
-It implements a balanced binary search tree that does not allow duplicates.

-Once you finish your code, submit it on the website to be tested.
-Take a screenshot of the test results and submit it for this problem on Gradescope.
-It will be challenging to pass all the tests, but you should be able to pass at least the first few.
-You should submit a screenshot with the results even if you pass only small portion of the tests.

-If you pass all the tests, try to work on other binary search tree related problems on Hackerearth.

-#### Problem 2

 Assume that the array representing a min binary heap contains the values 2, 8, 3, 10, 16, 7, 18, 13, 15.
 Show the contents of the array after inserting the value 4.
 Show the tree representation of this heap.

-#### Problem 3
+#### Problem 2

 Assume that the array representing a min binary heap contains the values 2, 8, 3, 10, 16, 7, 18, 13, 15.
 Show the contents of the array after deleting the minimum element.
 Show the tree representation of this heap.

+#### Problem 3

+In a min binary heap with N elements, what is the range of indices in which the largest element should be located?

 #### Problem 4

-In a min binary heap with N elements, what is the range of indices in which the largest element should be located?

-#### Problem 5

 Which of the arrays represents a binary heap?